mb2372/ece3400-team1/docs/milestones/milestone1.md

 ## Introduction

 To meet Milestone 1, the robot must be able to complete a figure eight.
-In order to accomplish this goal, the robot must be able to follow a white line, and turn at intersections.
+In order to accomplish this goal, the robot must be able to follow a white line and turn at intersections.
 The main difficulties in this milestone were programming crisp turns.
 Most of our attention was focused on software this lab.

 ## Hardware